 Private Preserve comes in an aluminum can and is fast and easy to use.
 Just attach the included straw to the nozzle and spray about three bursts directly into your partially filled wine bottle.
 Top it off with a stopper or the original cork and this should keep the wine protected for a couple of days.

-But what if you want to decant your wine?
+What if you want to decant your wine after carefully choosing it from one of your bottle displays?
 The innovative Menu Breather Decanter will really fit the bill!
 The lead-free crystal decanter attaches to an open bottle of wine.
 Simply invert them and watch the magic happen as the wine cascades into the decanter, aerating the wine to bring out its amazing aromas and softening tannins, too.

 Should you have some wine left over, simply reverse the process to put the wine back in its bottle and use one of the preservation methods mentioned earlier.